Vinchenzo89/zig-craft/README.md

 # zig-craft
-Learning Zig by making an mini RTS
+Learning Zig by making an small game.

+No libraries, just Windows API and OpenGL.